dakom/CosmWasmJS/README.md

 This fork is just a slightly hacked copy to export what we need in a bundle

-run `yarn webpack` to create the bundled js which will live in dist/bundle.js
+run `npm run webpack` to create the bundled js which will live in dist/bundle.js

 nice little tutorial on quick setup: https://hackmd.io/@0xGhastly/H1GlUwiZh